Carlos Correa knows a few things about walkoffs. (Photo by F. Carter Smith)

 Carlos Correa knows his swing is pure.
 (Photo by F. Carter Smith).

-Aledmys Diaz started the bottom of the ninth rally with a double.
+Aledmys Diaz knows a little something about starting rallies.
 (Photo by F. Carter Smith)

 Aledmys Diaz has delivered some big hits for the Astros.
 (Photo by F. Carter Smith)